 In addition, computer or peripheral equipment is removed from the definition of listed property, and so isn't subject to the heightened substantiation requirements that apply to listed property.

 Like-Kind Exchange - TCJA modifies like-kind exchange rules to only allow exchanges of real property not held primarily for sale.

 Domestic Production Activities Deduction - The deduction for domestic production activities is repealed under TCJA.

 Excess business loss - Excess farm loss limitations do not apply under TCJA.
 Under the act noncorporate taxpayers "excess business loss" will be disallowed and will instead be carried forward and treated as part of the taxpayer's net operating loss carryforward.

 Excess business loss is defined in the act.

 Estate and Gift Tax Exclusion - The estate tax remains in effect.
 TCJA permanently doubles the basic exclusion for estate and gift tax purpose from $5.6 to $11.2 million.

 Given the broad nature of the tax reform, this letter barely scratches the surface of TCJA.
 Effective tax planning requires a year-round effort each year as your overall financial position changes and especially within the uncertain tax environment we face.
-If you wish to discuss the provisions affecting you as well as the available tax strategies that would be appropriate to minimize your tax liability and maximize your tax savings, please give us a call at 209.955.0174 to set up an appointment.
+If you wish to discuss the provisions affecting you as well as the available tax strategies that would be appropriate to minimize your tax liability and maximize your tax savings, please give us a call.

 6507 Pacific Ave. #342